Ever wondered what makes Henry Cavill tick?

 His pandemic pastime?
 Not sourdough bread or TikTok dances.
 Henry spent lockdown meticulously painting tiny Warhammer figurines, later sharing his creations online without a hint of embarrassment.

-That passion has now translated into a dream job—heading up Amazon's Warhammer 40,000 cinematic universe.
+That passion has now translated into a dream job—heading up Amazon's Warhammer 40,000 cinematic universe (more on that major development below).

 Method Acting or Helper Instinct?
 Henry's Extreme Dedication to His Roles